-If you are looking for other different projects, projects can be a great way to reinforce the concept of color theory for little kids.
-Since 4-10-year-olds are still working to understand the basics, you'll want to keep the projects rather simple.
+Art projects offer a great way to reinforce the concept of color theory for little kids.
+Since kids ages four to ten are still working to understand the basics, you'll want to keep the projects relatively simple.

-Allow kids from 4-6 to experiment with primary colors.
+Allow kids ages four to six to experiment with primary colors.
 You will need paper with flowers drawn or printed on them, watercolor paints and brushes.

-- Using the colors have kids paint rainbow flowers.
+- Have kids paint rainbow flowers using these colors.
 They should experiment with mixing the different colors.

 - Point out different combinations like using yellow and blue to make green, etc.

-This project is best for kids from 7-10 and requires at least 3 children.
-Materials include white socks, red, yellow and blue food coloring, containers and markers.
+This project is best for kids ages seven to ten and requires at least three children.
+Materials include white socks, red, yellow, and blue food coloring, containers, and markers.

 - Give each child a sock.

-- Allow them to decorate their sock with a black marker like a monster.
+- Allow them to use a black marker to decorate their sock like a monster.